Ruby 2.5 introduces

 String already has a

-Updated by phluid61 (Matthew Kerwin) over 2 years ago
+Updated by phluid61 (Matthew Kerwin) almost 3 years ago

 I am opposed to this alias as proposed.

 <<is known to be "dangerous", but other "safe" concatenation operations exist for String (e.g.